Stockholm-AI/stockholm-ai/README.md

 `NOTE: not applicable for start.sh, only jekyll serve` Changes to `_config.yml` does not propagate automatically with `jekyll serve`, instead put changing data under `_data` and keep the truly static stuff in `_config.yml`.
 This also has the side-effect that if the `_config.yml` is missing when you start the `jekyll build --watch` it will just act like it's laking any data  and kindly compile everything with missing data (hence the `[[ -f _config ]]` check in the start script.

-# More Help with Jekyll
-For more details, read [documentation](http://jekyllrb.com/)

 # Licensing
 This code derives from [y7kim/agency-jekyll-theme](https://github.com/y7kim/agency-jekyll-theme) and is still distributed via Apache License Version 2.0 (See [LICENSE](https://github.com/Stockholm-AI/stockholm-ai/blob/master/LICENSE) for further information).